oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 Yes.
 Documentation and steps are [here](docs/auto_scaling/README.md)

 **Which GPUs can I deploy this to?**
-Any GPUs that are available in your region.
+Any Nvidia GPUs that are available in your region.

 **What if you already have another cluster?**
 You can deploy Corrino to the existing cluster as well.
 However, we have not yet done extensive testing to confirm if Corrino would be stable on a cluster that already has other workloads running.